Saelyria/Braid/Documentation/6-AdvancedBindingChains.md

 solve a use case like a home or product page where their content is pre-sectioned in a network response.
 In this case, we don't know what the sections are at compile time (maybe the titles/what data/what type of view is used is given to us in the network response).

-> The second ('Artists & Songs') and third (Home Page) examples in the 'TableauExample' included in this workspace are both full, working implementations of using dynamic sections using a `struct` instead of an `enum` in case you prefer to learn by example.
+> The second ('Artists & Songs') and third (Home Page) examples in the 'BraidExample' included in this workspace are both full, working implementations of using dynamic sections using a `struct` instead of an `enum` in case you prefer to learn by example.

 ## 'On any section'